monistode/ISA-docs/CISC_register.md

 Increment `%REG` by one
 `%REG += 1`

+Reset the flag register, then set the `CF` to 1 if the result has an extra carry, `OF` if there is a signed overflow (the sign complement of the truncated result is not the same as the non-truncated result), `ZF` to 1 if the truncated result is 0 and the `SF` to 1 if the sign of the result is negative (even if it was truncated).

 # INC `[%REG]`
 `00000100` - 2 bytes

 Increment `[%REG]` by one
 `[%REG] += 1`

+Reset the flag register, then set the `CF` to 1 if the result has an extra carry, `OF` if there is a signed overflow (the sign complement of the truncated result is not the same as the non-truncated result), `ZF` to 1 if the truncated result is 0 and the `SF` to 1 if the sign of the result is negative (even if it was truncated).

 # INC `[%REG+$OFF]`
 `10000010` - 4 bytes